Cope With Psychology of Chronic Pain

 Medical doctors do not always accurately decipher when anxiety, depression or physical symptoms are motivating patient complaints.
 In harmony with the vow to “do no harm,” physicians must monitor risks versus benefits when recommending remedies.

-Invasive therapies are generally not considered until after many months or years of unsuccessful non-invasive approaches are exhausted.
+Invasive therapies are generally not considered until after an individual endures many months or years of unsuccessful non-invasive approaches.
 Occasionally, during this light-handedness, a medical condition is misdiagnosed and gets worse.
 Meanwhile, the patient adapts to increasing limitations.

 A disparity between treatment and results is commonly seen with chronic neck or back pain.
 Doctors may recommend ineffective over-the-counter remedies or a temporary pain-relieving prescription.
 This might eventually work its way up to cortisone injections or nerve blocks.